To Indignity and Beyond

 You’re about to lose a revenue stream, and you don’t know when you’ll be able to turn the money tap on again.
 So get on top of your finances.
 Forget about the redundancy pay out that you’ve just banked.
-That money is to help you get the right role next, not for banking or spending.
+That money is to help you get the right role next, not for spending.
 Don’t be driven by the pay out, use the pay out to help you – that’s what it’s for.

 Step 2: Priorities

 The kneejerk reaction is to try to get back into exactly the same kind of job you have been in.
 But this is your opportunity to re-evaluate what is important to you in your next role.
 What I mean here are the non-financials like time, satisfaction and mental health.
 Make a list of what made you happy about your last job, and what made you unhappy.
 What did you have to sacrifice in order to get the job done?
 What will you miss out on by not working there?
 Equally, what will you gain by not working there?